abalki001/mariadb-operator/README.md

 At scheduled interval, a new Job will start to take database backup and create a backup file at defined location (default: /mnt/backup)

-### Create monitoring resources
+### Create monitoring resources (Optional)
-You need to have external prometheus and grafana servers deployed.
+To enable monitoring services, you need to have external prometheus and grafana servers deployed.

 #### Deploy prometheus operator
 Install prometheus operator from operatorhub or any other mechanism.